ercnbayer/go-crud/README.md

-#go-crud
+# go-crud

-This project demonstrates basic CRUD operations in Go utilizing the gorm package with PostgreSQL.
+Basic CRUD operations with Go using the `gorm` package and PostgreSQL.

-#Setup
+## Getting Started

+To get started:

-    1. Use `docker-compose up` to start the container.
-The default directory for dumped databases is dbdir; you can modify the YAML file as needed for your specific use case.
+1.Start the container using `docker-compose up`.
+The default directory for dumped databases is `dbdir`.
+You can adjust the YAML file according to your requirements.

 2. Run `go run main.go` to insert test data.